-The number one recommended strategy to get initial sales at launch is using Amazon PPC.
+We recommend two strategies to use at launch to get initial sales is using Amazon PPC.

 First, though, you need to determine your target daily units sold.

 Figure out the main keywords that you want to rank on the first page for.
 Then, using a tool like Keyword Scout, you can figure out how many units you would need to sell per day, over a period of 7 to 14 days, to rank in the top 3 of the first page for the specific keyword.